 As many as half of individuals who meet the specific diagnostic criteria for dementia have never received a diagnosis.
 An early and documented diagnosis when coupled with access to care planning services leads to better outcomes for individuals with Alzheimer’s as well as their caregivers.
 Furthermore, documentation in the individual’s medical record is critical for care coordination and is necessary for health care providers to address complications in the management of other chronic conditions, such as heart disease and diabetes.

-The Alzheimer’s Association strongly supports the bipartisan HOPE for Alzheimer’s Act was reintroduced in the 113th Congress by Senators Debbie Stabenow (D-MI) and Susan Collins (R-ME) and Representatives Edward Markey (D-MA) and Chris Smith (R-NJ-4), Paul Tonko (D-NY-20), Peter Roskam (R-IL-6), Earl Blumenauer (D-OR-3).
+The Alzheimer’s Association strongly supports the bipartisan HOPE for Alzheimer’s Act, which was reintroduced in the 114th Congress by Senators Debbie Stabenow (D-MI), Susan Collins (R-ME), Shelley Moore Capito (R-WV), Edward Markey (D-MA) and Representatives Chris Smith (R-NJ-4), Paul Tonko (D-NY-20), Peter Roskam (R-IL-6), Earl Blumenauer (D-OR-3).

 Following a diagnosis of Alzheimer’s disease, comprehensive care planning is crucial to improving outcomes:

 Medicare already provides coverage of Alzheimer’s disease diagnostic services.

 After diagnosis, health care professionals need time and resources to discuss both the diagnosis and also treatment and support options with patients and their families.

 Care planning services following a diagnosis of Alzheimer’s disease can provide much-needed information on treatments, services and supports that may help improve or maintain quality-of-life for the individual, their family and caregivers.